Protein Packed Healthy Mac and Cheese

 - 1 box, 8 oz Barilla Chickpea Rotini

 - 1 cup milk, I used unsweetened almond milk

 - 1 1/2 cups 6 oz reduced fat shredded cheddar cheese (more, if needed)*

 - Sea salt and pepper, to taste

-- In the same large pot over low/medium heat add butter, milk, salt and pepper.
+- Add remaining ingredients: In the same large pot over low/medium heat add butter, milk, salt and pepper.
 Once butter has melted add in drained pasta and broccoli, spreadable cheese wedge and shredded cheese.
 Let cheese melt a little, about 30 seconds.
 Use a spoon to stir everything together until pasta is well coated with cheese, adding more cheese if needed.
 Add in chopped baby spinach and toss until wilted.

 - Serve: Serve immediately with additional salt and pepper, if needed.

 - Pasta: As I mentioned above, I love using legume pasta to amp up the nutrition count.
 That said, you can totally use whatever pasta you prefer.

 - Veggies: Not a fan of spinach and broccoli?
 Feel free to use other veggies!

 - Cheese: I used organic Irish cheddar cheese and shredded it myself.
 In case you were wondering, let me just confirm that real cheese is 100x better than powdered cheese or even pre-shredded cheese.
 Fresh is always better and shredding the cheese takes no time at all.
 However, you can use whatever you prefer including reduced fat cheddar cheese.